mandyfrazier/burbot/eelpond/README.md

 ## Run notes and important details for paper

 In this protocol we are running trimmomatic with *just* Illuminaclip, because we're starting with reads that were already trimmed and Rcorrected, but the pipeline will break if we skip the trimming entirely.
 So, we're doing a trim step to generate the intermediate files, but the trim step won't actually do any trimming.
 The trim parameters used for the real trimming step were: sliding window 4:5, leading:5, trailing:5, minlen:25

+For the assembly, we're using four individuals from the same family (Ma) that are all non-cannibals.
+I chose to use the non-cannibals because this is the more "normal" feeding strategy and a lake-adapted family because that's more representative of all the samples we have.
+I used the Ma family arbitrarily, it was the first family in the list.
+Reducing the genetic variability and using four individuals instead of 40 will help reduce the number of total transcripts and will make the assembly better because there should be fewer mutations.